Week 8: Privacy Policies, Incomplete Contracts, and Power

 DSAN 5450: Data Ethics and Policy

-Spring 2024, Georgetown University
+Spring 2025, Georgetown University

 What is Policy?
 And What is Data Policy?

-Discourse Around “Data Policy” in the US Senate
+Discourse Around “Data Policy” in the US

-- (This is ~the level at which “national conversations” are conducted around big data)
+- (This is the level at which “national conversations” are conducted around big data)

 Actually-Relevant Takeaway